 INSTRUCTOR: Mary Pistilli

 Life is stressful!
 Come learn all about how our bodies and minds react to stress and how to manage it through this hands-on course!
 We’ll start by talking about the role of stress in your life, then gain a better understanding of the physiological and psychological bases of stress, and finish with interactive workshops on how to reduce stress in your daily life.
-Through this course, you will learn how to trace the stress response from a stressor in your environment (e.g., an upcoming college application deadline) to your brain’s neurological response, to your body’s fight or flight reaction.
+Through this course, you will learn how to trace the stress response from a stressor in your environment (e.g., an upcoming college application deadline), to your body’s fight or flight reaction.
 We will also debunk the myth that stress is purely negative by learning about ways to use stress to your advantage!
-Finally, we will learn about easy stress-management techniques, which will include going into the community to meet with experts on how to use mindfulness and yoga techniques to reduce stress and anxiety.
+Finally, we will learn about easy techniques and how to reduce stress and anxiety.